marinagem-www/2023.marinagem.com/projects/en/unattainable-architectures.md

 ---
-ptitle: Architectures of the Unattainable
+project_title: Architectures of the Unattainable
 category: sun
 year: 2020 - 2021
 medium: 'Acrylic on canvas'